elasticio/postgresql-component/README.md

 If **Bundle results in batches** is disabled (and that's so by default) then you will get a message per resulting row, so in example above you'll get 400 messages.
 If query returned no data then no messages will be sent.

+### Known limitations

+SELECT Action & Trigger does not support transactions.

 ## INSERT/UPDATE/DELETE Action

 This action is useful if you want to insert, update or delete some data, returned value is ignored, number of affected rows you can see in the log file.